 To identify the ‘How’ of purpose, you first have to understand the nature of purpose.

 Purpose is not what you do – it’s what you are

 My guides constantly point out to me that we are fulfilling our soul’s purpose just by being here and being who we are.
-In readings, when I ask about purpose, my guides rarely give me a task to complete.
-Instead they often give a set of qualities or attributes that you’re here to be.
-This is not usually a task - it’s something that is entirely natural to you because it’s who you are.
+In readings, when I ask about purpose, my guides rarely talk about tasks to complete.
+Instead, they often give a set of qualities or attributes that you’re here to be.
+This is not usually a task – it’s something that is entirely natural to you because it’s who you are.

 Who we are counts